ArasLabs/run-client-method/README.md

-# Project Name

-TODO: Write a project description
+# Run Client Method

+This package adds a method and action to run client-side Methods from the method editor, similar to the built-in Run Server Method action.

 ## Project Details

 See [TESTSTATUS file](./TESTSTATUS.md) for latest testing information.

 #### Built Using:
-Aras 11.0 SPx
+Aras 11.0 SP7

 #### Versions Tested:
-Aras 11.0 SPx, Aras 11.0 SPx (open release)
+Aras 11.0 SP7, Aras 11.0 SP5 (open release)

 #### Browsers Tested:
 Internet Explorer 11, Firefox 38 ESR, Chrome

 > Though built and tested using Aras 11.0 SP7, this project should function in older releases of Aras 11.0 and Aras 10.0.

-## How It Works

-TODO: Describe how it works

 ## Installation